Engineering 21st Century Learning Systems

 A properly functioning learning system would provide coherence by being flexible and stable in all the right ways.
 It would elicit desirable behaviors and support the various actors engaged in the learning.

 We need to understand that the clunky, haphazard collection of elements cobbled together as ’the system’ actively impedes desirable outcomes.
 And we cannot continue to tell educators to apply more Band-Aids.
-No amount of good will, collaboration, qualified educators, or funding will make this dysfunctional system successful.
+No amount of good will, collaboration, qualified educators, or funding will make this dysfunctional system—one built by layers of policies supporting oppression and compliance—successful.

 Several credible authors representing different perspectives have presented well-supported arguments describing this dysfunction in detail.
-Someone had to rebuild.
+Someone had to rebuild from scratch.

 I founded EduChange in 2000 because I was convinced that a well-tested, comprehensive system that was intentionally designed to support human learning could be celebrated rather than scorned.
 And I joined with educators, researchers and scientists who wanted to do more than talk about it.